 Moving upstairs to Bill’s office – aka: “The Vader Vault” – the scope of his Darth Vader collection becomes apparent.
 While approximately only 10% of his entire collection (duplicates and larger items are in storage), the Vader Vault houses some of Bill’s rarest items: a wall-to-wall display of unproduced items, rare prototypes, variant packages, vintage and modern collectibles.

 Other items that caught my eye were a blank Vader helmet used for 2007’s designer Vader Project (the artist helmets were nice, but I’m liking it just white!), custom “Darth” and “Vader” Coke bottles a friend had made for him (two sets), even vintage Ben Cooper Halloween masks and costumes (note how they just slapped an “Empire” sticker on the box to save on redesigning the packaging!).
-Asked how he acquires all his Darth Vader collectibles and the collector responds with a variety of ways.
+Asked how he acquires all his Darth Vader collectibles and the die-hard Vader collector responds in a variety of ways.
 Some items are given to him on trade, others are gifted.
-There’s walk-away pricing and auctions, and still others he buys at retail.
+There’s walk-away pricing and auctions, and still others Bill McBride buys at retail.